AOS Research Staff Profile

 **Email contact is preferred.

-The primary goal of my research is to improve our understanding of hydroclimate variability.
-Much of my research focuses on understanding the mechanisms controlling precipitation and snowpack in complex orographic regions.
-In many regions of the world including western North America and the Himalaya region, the majority of water supply comes from mountain precipitation and thus plays a crucial role in resource planning and development.
-To explore hydroclimate variability in the past and project future variability, I utilize both observations and high resolution climate models in my work.
+The primary goal of my research is to improve our understanding of the hydroclimate.
+Much of my research focuses on understanding the mechanisms controlling precipitation and snowpack in extreme storms and complex orographic regions.
+Given the reliance of local populations on the mean climate relating to weather and water, extreme events and deviations in the climate system can result in mitigable disruptions and thus plays a crucial role in resource planning and development.
+To explore hydroclimate variability and predictability in the past and future, I utilize both observations and high resolution climate models in my work.

 Some Recent Publications:

 Wrzesien, M., Pavelsky, T., Kapnick, S., Durand, M., and Painter, T., 2014: Validation of Snow Cover Fraction for Regional Climate Simulations in the Sierra Nevada.
 In Press at International Journal of Climatatology.

 Vecchi, G.A., Delworth, T., Gudgel, R., Kapnick, S., Rosati, A., Zeng, F., Anderson, W., Balaji,